-Related: Best true wireless earbuds
+Related: The best wireless earbuds

-The Bose QuietComfort Earbuds fit more securely thanks to their StayHear Max wing tips.
+The Bose QuietComfort Earbuds fits more securely thanks to their StayHear Max wing tips.
 They’re also very comfortable, which is reassuring considering their name has the word “comfort” in it.
 However, these earbuds are also really bulky, as is their charging case.
 Just like the Sennheiser earbuds, the Bose QC Earbuds have an IPX4 rating, but based on their fit, they’re probably better suited to your workouts.

 What Bluetooth codecs do each pair of earbuds work with?

 Opening the Sennheiser MOMENTUM True Wireless 2 case forces the earbuds to look for a device to pair with.
 If you download the Sennheiser Smart Control headphone app, you can pair the earbuds directly through it, but it’s not necessary.
 These buds use Bluetooth 5.1 and support the SBC, AAC, and aptX Bluetooth codecs, so regardless of if you’re an iPhone or Android user, you can enjoy high-quality tunes.

 The Bose QuietComfort Earbuds doesn’t support Bluetooth multipoint, but you can quickly switch between devices through the Bose Music app.
 These buds also use Bluetooth 5.1 and support SBC and AAC, but unfortunately not aptX.
 The connection strength is good and lasts up to nine meters.